Monsey Church: Renewal in the Christian Reformed Church (1925–2005)

-What few people remained in the churches of Classis Hackensack in 1924 voted to dissolve and re-affiliate with the Christian Reformed Church.
+What few people remained in the churches of Classis Hackensack in 1924 voted to dissolve and affiliate with the Christian Reformed Church.
 That occurred on February 19, 1925 and opened the door to new opportunities for ministry in and around Monsey.
 In 1925 John Beebe, a ministerial candidate, accepted the call to become Home Missionary in the East, working in Monsey.
 Sunday services were held at the Monsey Church nearly every week.
 A group for the women in the church, called The Martha Circle, was organized on March 12, 1926, with Mrs. Beebe as president.
 The women in the Circle worked to raise money for various charitable causes.
 For example, on December 4, 1926, a "food and fancy article sale" was held that raised $140.50 to help paint the church.
 At the May 18, 1927 meeting, the members voted to give $25 to help relieve suffering from the Great Mississippi Flood of 1927, one of the greatest natural disasters the country had yet experienced.

-The Rev. Meindert Botbyl succeeded Beebe in 1928 and resided in Monsey until his death in 1940.
+Meindert Botbyl succeeded Beebe in 1928 and resided in Monsey until his death in 1940.
 After Botbyl's pastorate, little attention was given to Monsey.
-Harold Dekker, who would later be called to pastor the Christian Reformed Church of Englewood, ministered in Monsey during the summer of 1940 while still a seminary student.
+Harold Dekker, who was later called to pastor the Christian Reformed Church of Englewood, ministered in Monsey during the summer of 1940 while still a seminary student.
 A single weekly preaching service was supplied, but no full-time effort was expended until 1948, when the Eastern Home Missionary Board of the Christian Reformed Church decided to place seminarian Dick L. Van Halsema in Monsey for a trial period of 12 weeks.
-The summer of 1948 when Van Halsema was in Monsey marked the beginning of the congregation's revival leading up to the present.
-Van Halsema's efforts were greatly assisted by the Rev. Harold Dekker, now installed as pastor in Englewood.
+The summer of 1948, when Van Halsema was in Monsey, marked the beginning of the congregation's revival.
+Van Halsema's efforts were greatly assisted by Dekker, now installed as pastor in Englewood.
 In May, 1949, it was reported that there were 20 communicant and four baptized members of the Monsey Church.
-By May 6, 1950, there were enough people at the Monsey Church for the "young people of the Christian Reformed Chapel, Monsey, N.Y." to travel to Englewood, New Jersey to serve the 75th anniversary banquet meal.
+By May 6, 1950, there were enough people at the Monsey Church for the "young people of the Christian Reformed Chapel, Monsey, N.Y." to travel to Englewood, New Jersey, to serve the 75th anniversary banquet meal.